static-generator/arrowsmith7/README.md

 I don't have my art photographed so I just draw:)

-- Scroll thru Social media
+- Scroll through Social media

 I have Facebook, X, and Insta.
 I'm not adding them here.